Skip to main contentSkip to main content

-The roofing system you choose matters — but the contractor who installs it matters more.
-Even the best commercial roofing membrane will fail prematurely if seams aren't welded correctly, flashings aren't detailed properly, or drainage isn't adequate.
-Studies show that 80% of premature roof failures are caused by installation errors, not material defects.
+The roofing system you choose matters, but the contractor who installs it matters more.
+Even the best commercial membrane will fail prematurely if seams aren't welded correctly, flashings aren't detailed properly, or drainage isn't adequate.

-Use the 8 criteria below to evaluate potential contractors objectively.
-Each criterion includes specific checkpoints you can verify independently.
+Use the eight criteria below to evaluate potential contractors objectively.
+Each criterion includes specific checkpoints you can verify independently, without relying on a sales pitch.

 Manufacturer Certifications